khangpn/stockit/README.md

-# stock_api
+# Stock IT

-The API for the stockit mobile app
+Web platform warehouse management.
+Later, this will become api for a mobile app.